bic-berkeley/psych-214-fall-2016/installation_on_mac.rst

 There are various other ways to install Python 3 and the Python packages.
-If you already have a version of Python 3 that you are using, you are welcome to use that instead of homebrew Python.
+If you already have a version of Python 3 that you are using, you are welcome to use that instead of Homebrew Python.
 For example, you might prefer to use the big installer package called Anaconda_ from Continuum Analytics to install your Python and other packages.

 .. include:: links_names.inc